-Port on the server's side, to be used for communication with clients.
+Port for the Django server, to be used for communication with clients.

-To define the relevant server's port the will be opened, and the port clients will communicate with, use the following methods:
+To define the relevant server's port that will be opened, and the port clients will communicate with, use the following methods:

 - Define ROTEST_SERVER_PORT with the desired port. - Define port in the configuration file: